Fresh protest draws Russians out against Kremlin 'repression' | DW | 29.09.2019

 Police estimated a turnout of 20,000 people about half an hour after the start of the authorized protest, which saw some attendees hold up photos of those being held.

+"No one can get a fair hearing in Russian courts — injustice and lawlessness can happen to anyone now," opposition politician Lyubov Sobol told the protesters over a sound system from a raised stage.

-Protest leader Alexei Navalny attended Sunday's rally, his first time at a demonstration since he was released from jail last month.
+Top Kremlin critic Alexei Navalny also attended Sunday's rally, his first time at a demonstration since he was released from jail last month.
 He was held for 30 days for repeatedly organizing unauthorized public gatherings.

+Sunday's rally saw no arrests as Moscow's mayor had given the go-ahead.

 Read more: Russia: Police raid offices, homes tied to Navalny, protests

-The current wave of demonstrations was triggered this summer by the refusal of Moscow authorities to allow opposition activists like Lyubov Sobol, an associate of top Kremlin critic Alexei Navalny, to participate in local elections.
+The current wave of demonstrations was triggered this summer by the refusal of Moscow authorities to allow opposition activists like Lyubov Sobol, an associate of Navalny, to participate in local elections.

 When crowds of around 50,000 people began to gather each weekend demanding democratic reforms, a sometimes violent crackdown on protesters ensued, with some 2,000 people being detained.